 17th December 2019

 In days gone by, the general rule for security fencing was “thick is good”!
-You only have to look at the depth of medieval castle walls to see that security was all about size.
+You only have to look at a depth of medieval castle walls to see that security was all about size.
 Modern advances in materials and design result in contemporary security fencing actually looking surprisingly delicate!
 The fragility is deceptive, however.
 Contemporary mesh fencing offers an exceptional level of strength, as well as several other major advantages.
-Read on to find out why mesh fencing is the material of choice for a wide range of security applications.
+Read on to discover why mesh fencing is the security fencing of choice for a wide range of security applications.

-One of the major issues with a solid fence is that it bears the full brunt of wind.
-Particularly for a high, long fence, the amount of pressure which the wind can exert is enormous.
-If solid panels are used, there is a risk that they will come loose in high winds, immediately creating compromised security.
+One of the major issues with a solid fence is that it bears the full brunt of the wind.
+Particularly for a high, long fence, the amount of pressure that the wind can exert is enormous as a result if.
+As a result, if solid panels are used, there is a risk that they will come loose in high winds, immediately creating compromised security.
 In addition, there is the risk that falling fencing could injure someone or worse.
-Mesh alleviates this problem, allowing the wind to pass harmlessly through the structure without compromising the integrity of the barrier.
+Mesh alleviates this problem, allowing the wind to pass harmlessly through the structure without compromising the barrier’s integrity.